lineinthesand/yamaha_musiccast_scrobbler/README.md

 ````

 Next step is running ``npm install`` and if you immediately want to start it, e.g. on your Linux box, ``npm start``

-If you haven't granted access for application yet you'll be prompted to open URL first.

 For running (and automatically starting) this on a Synology NAS, see [ymc_scrobbler.conf](https://github.com/lineinthesand/yamaha_musiccast_scrobbler/blob/master/ymc_scrobbler.conf) for further directions.